| Caveat: science is ever changing and this piece was

 e.g. eruptions like Mount Saint Helens or Mount Pinatubo which can lower

 global temperatures for short periods (UCS, 2002).
+Scientists such as

 those working with the IPCC agree that there is still much uncertainty,